-I spend so much time thinking about how I can get back to being myself and trying to get back to life without so much time in my head or so much time alone.
-However folks, this is the thing.
-I spend so much time alone because this is how I like it.
+I spend so much time thinking about how I can get back to being myself and trying to get my family to heal.
+We hurt so much.
+I have to admit that I spend so much time alone because this is how I like it.
 I don’t have anything to talk about to anyone.
 I don’t have the energy for idle gossip or nonchalant conversation.

 I went away last weekend to a dear friend’s house in upper Wisconsin.
 It was beautiful, serene.
 But I ended up feeling guilty because I am not myself or who she knows me to be.
 Even though she has known me for many years, I am not the same.
 I don’t know that I will ever be.
 I am not the “fun” person I was.
 The wit and humor that I prided myself on is buried somewhere within me.

 Months have passed and time has not eased the ache, it hasn’t let me resume a normal life.
 The death of this child has rocked my core and this may very will be what is left of me.
 I have been shattered.
 Am I wrong to assume that I can be who I once was?
 I think I may be very wrong.
 I may find bits and pieces of my former self but I don’t believe I can ever return to my whole former self after such a tragedy.